 Place value is one of the most important math concepts taught in 2nd grade.
 It is the foundation upon which greater number sense skills are built.
 The key to helping your students develop a concrete understanding of this concept while staying engaged is to use place value manipulatives in your lessons.
-Read on to discover my must have math manipulatives for place value instruction.
+Read on to discover my must have place value manipulatives for place value instruction.

 This post contains affiliate links.
 You can see my disclosure here.